Roof Drainage Overflow Notes

 Overflows

-Thinking about where the water goes in this situation is imperitive.
+Thinking about where the water goes in this situation is imperative.

 How does the water get out of the gutter? is it over the edge? or through a dedicated overflow?
 Can that overflow get blocked as well?